cirofabianbermudez/01_simple_adder_uvm/README.md

 6. After the sequence has completed generating stimulus, the sequence `body` exits, which unblocks the test's `start()` method.
 The test will then continue with its next statements, which includes dropping its objection flag and allowing the `run_phase` to end.

+## Makefile configuration

-The `Makefile` needs to be changed,
+The `Makefile` needs to be changed

-1. Use `+incdir+` to point to each directory that contains a file that was used in an include directive, update `INCL_FILES` variable
+1. Use `+incdir+` to point to each directory that contains a file that was used in an include directive, update `INCL_FILES` variable.
-2. Add the package in order of apperance, use a bottom to top aproach, update `PKG_FILES` variable
+2. Add the package in order of appearance, use a bottom to top approach, update `PKG_FILES` variable

+## Last steps

-At this point the testbench is capable of generating the UVM testbench hireachy, create and start sequences from the `test_top`, pass the transactions inside the sequence throgh the driver, the sequencer handles that, and display the transction in the console.
-I know, a lot of work just to acomplish that, but later you will learn how to take advantage of randomization, overrides to make your job easier.
-Let say this structure is dificult to create and understand at the begginig, then you can reuse most of the code for many other projects.
+At this point, the testbench can generate the UVM testbench hierarchy, create and start sequences from the test_top, pass transactions inside the sequence through the driver (handled by the sequencer), and display the transactions in the console.
+It may seem like a lot of work just to achieve this, but later you will learn how to leverage randomization and overrides to make your job easier.
+While this structure is difficult to create and understand initially, you can reuse most of the code for many other projects.

 ## Connect to the DUT

+The final step is to connect the driver and the DUT.

 1. Move `adder_if.sv` into `vrf/uvm/uvcs/adder_uvc` directory.
 	1. Do not include the interface in `adder_pkg.sv`, this is ilegal in SystemVerilog